jhaskinsjr/nebula/Documentation/Simulator_Scripts.md

     cycle                           print the cycle count to stdout register set A B                set register A to value B run                             begin execution
-    service A:B:C:D                 stage service A on machine B, connecting via SSH port C, as a part of core D (where D = -1 measure visible to all cores) spawn                           execute all staged services
+    service A:B:C:D:E               stage service A on machine B, connecting via SSH port C, as a part of cores D through E (where D:E = -1:-1 means visible to all cores) spawn                           execute all staged services
     state                           print launcher's state (i.e., variables, etc) to stdout shutdown                        send shutdown signal to services, exit launcher